tevaughan/how-to-program/how-to-program.md

 is key to a device's ease of use, the interface can be useful only if there be good *software* running in the computer.
 The sensory interface includes

- - from the computer every *output* (such as a display screen) that the user's sense organs (typically eyes, ears, and skin) interact with in order for the user to sense the behavior of the device and
+ - from the computer every *output* by which the user can sense the behavior of the device and

- - to the computer every *input* (such as a keyboard) by which the user can stimulate a change in the device's output.
+ - to the computer every *input* by which the user can stimulate a change in the device's output.

-A computer must, in order to make a device easy to use, run a program or programs that are easy to use through the interface.
+A computer must, in order to make a device easy to use, run a program or programs that make the behavior of the interface easy for the user to understand.
 The programs that run on a computer comprise the computer's software.
 The software defines the behavior of the device.
 By experimenting with the sensory interface, the user can learn how the device behaves.
-When the user has learnt how profitably to take advantage of the device's behavior, the user has mastered a *basic* usage of a computer.
+When the user has learnt how profitably to take advantage of the device's behavior, the user has mastered the *basic* usage of the device's computer.

 ## Advanced Usage of a Computer